fmidev/docker-smartmet-cibase-8/README.md

-# docker-smartmet-cibase
+# docker-smartmet-cibase-8
-A docker image as a base for CI machinery builds and test
+A docker image as a base for CI machinery builds and test on CentOS 8.

 ## Changes/additions compared to basic CentOS